akamel001/Social-Wombat/README.txt

 Instructions:

 	* Installation:
-		- To install the system download the repository from github (https://github.com/plumppapaya/Social-Wombat/zipball/
+		- To install the system download code from CMS

 	* Compiling:
 		- Navigate to the directory of the downloaded repository and type 'make'